arras-energy/gridlabd-old/docs/GLM/General/Collection.md

 * AND (can also be written as "and" or ";")

+# Caveats

-Note that the "OR" operator is not supported at this time.
+The "OR" operator is not supported at this time.

 # See also